-Two lounge areas have been equipped for use by commuter students.

-Suite 216 offers space for study and rest, with a refrigerator, telephone, bed, and bath.
-Keys for this suite are issued from the Business Office for a \$25 key deposit.
-The suite is available 24 hours a day.
+Richmond Hall has a lounge area that have been equipped for use by commuter students.
+Suite 216 offers space for study and rest, with a refrigerator, bed, and a bathroom.
+Keys for this suite are issued from the Housing Office with a \$25 key deposit.